 - UND's Sports Physical Therapy Residency graduation rate is 100%

 - The Sports Certified Specialist examination ultimate pass rate is 100%

 UND Sports Physical Therapy residency graduates have all gained employment at sports/orthopedic facilities in which a significant amount of sports-related cases are available for examination and treatment.
-Employers "strongly agree" (4.8 on scale of 1 = strongly disagree and 5 = strongly agree) that graduates from UND's Sports PT Residency display characteristics of a sports clinical specialist in the areas of knowledge, skills, ethics, rehabilitation, injury management, sports performance, and professional roles and responsibilities as demonstrated via Employer Surveys.
+Employers "strongly agree" that graduates from UND's Sports PT Residency display characteristics of a sports clinical specialist in the areas of knowledge, skills, ethics, rehabilitation, injury management, sports performance, and professional roles and responsibilities, as demonstrated via Employer Surveys.